 We also look for a formal and effective governance framework around proxy voting and engagement, including ESG considerations.
 This in the context of supporting overall investment objectives of respective portfolios.
 And we value adoption of normative codes, such as PRI, which can help support alignment, transparency and the ongoing evolution of activities around ESG.

-As I mentioned, we have encouraged our sub-advisors to become signatories to PRI, and expect the last one to do so early this year.
+We have encouraged our sub-advisors to become signatories to PRI, and expect the last one to do so early this year.
 And, at this point, all our equity subadvisors have ESG and proxy voting policies in place and we monitor and encourage ongoing evolution.
 As part of this, we look beyond top down, firm-wide ESG initiatives and marketing – putting emphasis on consistent implementation of ESG policies in day-to-day investment decisions.

 This last point is really important.
 In fact, through our research across investment managers globally, we’ve found that the link between a firm’s objectives and portfolio level activities is not always as strong as perhaps we’d like to see.
 So we often probe individual investment decisions to reinforce that point.